A people's movement · Kerala

 Three core demands

-Bring the state policy up to date with the Mental Healthcare Act, 2017, the WHO Comprehensive Mental Health Action Plan 2013–2030, and current global research — anchoring care in human rights, community settings, and recovery, not custodial or institutional defaults.
+Bring the state policy up to date with the Mental Healthcare Act, 2017; the National Mental Health Policy, 2014; the NCAHP Act, 2021; the WHO Comprehensive Mental Health Action Plan 2013–2030; and the WHO Mental Health Gap Action Programme (mhGAP) and current global research — anchoring care in human rights, community settings, and recovery, not custodial or institutional defaults.

 Conduct a statewise mental health survey and audit as part of the policy revision to get better understanding about mental health concerns, service gaps, and existing infrastructure.